Brazil v Germany (2014 FIFA World Cup): Records

 Germany celebrate after striker Miroslav Klose (centre, number 11) scored a record 16th World Cup goal, putting his team 2–0 up against Brazil.

 For Germany, the final result meant that, for the fourth consecutive time, they were positioned among the tournament's top three teams; moreover, the victory allowed the Germans to become the first side to reach eight World Cup finals.
 Germany became the first team to score 7 goals in a World Cup semi-final.
 The last time a team scored six goals was West Germany in 1954 versus Austria, same as in both semi-finals in 1930.
 Only two teams have previously trailed by at least five goals at half-time: Zaire (versus Yugoslavia in 1974) and Haiti (versus Poland in 1974).
 The seven goals scored by Germany reflected a better goal-scoring record in the World Cup finals than that of 28 other nations in their respective history of the World Cup.

-Germany's Miroslav Klose equalled the Brazilian Cafu as the player with most matches being on the winning side at the World Cup, with 16 victories.
-Klose played his 23rd World Cup match, equalling Paolo Maldini on 2nd place on most World Cup matches, with only Lothar Matthäus remaining with more (25).
+Germany's Miroslav Klose equalled the Brazilian Cafu as the player with the most matches being on the winning side at the World Cup, with 16 victories.
+Klose played his 23rd World Cup match, equalling Paolo Maldini in 2nd place for most World Cup matches, with only Lothar Matthäus remaining with more (25).
 Klose has played in more knockout games than Matthäus or Cafu – 13, and also became the only player to take part in four World Cup semi-finals (Uwe Seeler previously played in three semi-finals).
 In the match, he broke the record for the most goals scored at the World Cup with 16, overtaking Brazil's Ronaldo's total of 15; Ronaldo was in attendance at the match as a TV Globo's commentator.
 Thomas Müller's goal was Germany's 2,000th in the history of their national team.
 Toni Kroos' first-half double scored in 69 seconds was the fastest brace scored in World Cup history by the same player.
-This was also the fifth time that Germany defeated the host nation of tournament, after Chile in 1962, Spain in 1982, Mexico in 1986 and South Korea in 2002 (this also in a semifinal).
+This was also the fifth time that Germany defeated the host nation of tournament, after Chile in 1962, Spain in 1982, Mexico in 1986 and South Korea in 2002 (this also in a semi-final).